Abitibi-Témiscamingue for Snowmobiling At Its Purest…

 Meanwhile, we put almost 1,000 kilometres on our snow machines in three days.
 But each day could be shorter or longer as preferred for your own tour.
 As you can see from our route map, Abitibi-Témiscamingue offers many other trail options.

 Abitibi-Témiscamingue Embraces Winter With New App

 New for 2018, Abitibi-Témiscamingue has again demonstrated its deep commitment to snowmobiling by launching a free app called My Snow Guide.
 It’s an easy to use and very complete compilation of all the info a visiting snowmobiler needs.
-Handy for pre-planning, daily route affirmation, scheduling gas and lunch stops, it shows exactly where you are on the trail at any time.
+It’s handy for pre-planning, daily route affirmation, scheduling gas and lunch stops.
+Plus, it shows exactly where you are on the trail at any time.
 Combined with Abitibi-Témiscamingue’s already good paper trail map, the My Snow Guide takes all the guesswork out of visiting the region.
 So you can ride with more comfort and confidence.